All About Statement Clerks

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Account Analyst

-There were about 501,000 jobs for Statement Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 501,000 jobs in the United States for Statement Clerk.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 70,600 new jobs for Statement Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 59,500 job openings in this field each year.